-- (7) The PSUs awarded on November 15, 2022 and the make-up award granted on March 21, 2023, vest on the third anniversary of the November 22, 2022 grant date, subject to the achievement of certain performance goals as described in the Compensation Discussion and Analysis above under the heading "Performance-Based Restricted Stock Units."
+(3) The PSUs awarded on November 15, 2022 and the make-up portion of the award granted on March 21, 2023 vest on the third anniversary of the November 15, 2022 grant date, subject to the achievement of certain performance goals as described in the Compensation Discussion and Analysis above under the heading "Performance-Based Restricted Stock Units."
+The number and value of such awards in the table above is based on the assumed achievement of the goals at the maximum level of achievement.
+If the performance measurement were at the target level, this amount would be two-thirds of the maximum level.
+If the performance goals are achieved, settlement of the awards will be cash.

+(4) Represents the unvested portion of the RSUs awarded on November 21, 2023, which will vest in equal annual installments on the second and third anniversary of the grant date.
+Settlement of the units will be in shares of TrustCo's common stock.

+(5) The PSUs awarded on November 21, 2023 vest on the third anniversary of the November 21, 2023 grant date, subject to the achievement of certain performance goals as described in the Compensation Discussion and Analysis above under the heading "Performance-Based Restricted Stock Units."
 The number and value of such awards in the table above is based on the assumed achievement of the goals at the target level of achievement.
 If the performance measurement were at the maximum level, this amount would be 150% of the target level.
-If the performance goals are achieved, settlement of the awards will be in cash - (8) Represents RSUs awarded on November 21, 2023, which will vest in in three equal annual installments commencing on the first anniversary of the grant date.
-As noted above, settlement of the units will be in shares of TrustCo's common stock. - (9) The PSUs awarded on November 21, 2023 vest on the third anniversary of the grant date, subject to the achievement of certain performance goals as described in the Compensation Discussion and Analysis above under the heading "Performance-Based Restricted Stock Units."
-The number and value of such awards in the table above is based on the assumed achievement of the goals at the target level of achievement.
-If the performance measurement were at the maximum level, this amount would be 150% of the target level.
-If the performance goals are achieved, settlement of the awards will be in shares of TrustCo's common stock
+If the performance goals are achieved, settlement of the awards will be in shares of TrustCo's common stock.